 You will be taken to the administrative Languages: Overrides page with your new override listed:

-If you would like to edit the text of your language override, simply click on the constant:
+If you would like to further tweak the text of your newly created language override, simply click on the constant:

 You will be once again taken to already familiar to you Languages: Edit Override administrative page.

 - Edit the language string text inside the Text box.

 Can I Place Image In My Language String to Replace Its Text?